How Much Is Tree Stump Removal?

 • Less suitable as a DIY job than most garden maintenance

-Pruning Cost
+Tree Pruning Cost

 One of the most common types of tree maintenance is tree pruning.
-It is the practice of removing certain parts of a tree including its buds, roots, and branches but in a selective manner.
+It is the practice of removing certain parts of a tree, including its buds, roots, and branches, but in a selective manner.
 For instance, the person pruning will be able to identify and cut off tree parts that are damaged, diseased, dead, unstable or even just unsightly.

 Tree pruning

-Deciduous trees should be pruned in autumn or winter while it is best to prune evergreen trees in mid to late summer.
-It’s important to note that certain issues can arise from pruning such as silver leaf, coral spot and bleeding.
+Deciduous trees should be pruned in autumn or winter, while it is best to prune evergreen trees in mid to late summer.
+It’s important to note that certain issues can arise from pruning, such as silver leaf, coral spot and bleeding.
 Pruning costs vary significantly depending on the type of tree.
 It may cost as little as £140 to as much as £410.

 • Can improve structural integrity